 We’ve just gone through how to clean data that may not be accurate.
 However, as the saying goes, an ounce of prevention is worth a pound of cure.
 With that in mind, here are some of the origins of low-quality data, so that you can be mindful about keeping your records accurate as time goes on.
 Remember: keeping your data high-quality isn’t a one-time job.
 It’s a continual process that never ends.

 When two companies join together in some way, their data tags along into this new working relationship.
 However, just like when two people with children from prior marriages form a new relationship, things can sometimes get messy.

 For example, it’s very possible, and even probable, that your two companies use entirely different data systems.
 Maybe one of you has a legacy database, while the other has updated things.
 Or you use different methods of collecting data.
 It’s even possible that one partner in the relationship simply has a lot of incorrect data.

-Data quality expert Steve Hoberman gives an example of mergers causing difficulty in his article Thirteen causes of enterprise data quality problems.
+Data expert Steve Hoberman gives an example of mergers causing difficulty.
 He writes that when these two databases disagree with each other, you must set up a winner-loser matrix that states which database’s entries are to be regarded as “true”.
 As you might expect, these matrices can get exceedingly complex: at some point, “the winner-loser matrix is so complex, that nobody really understands what is going on”, he says.
 Indeed, the programmers can start arguing with business analysts about futilities and “consumption of antidepressants is on the rise”.